 For a special occasion meal, head to The Sur House, the restaurant within the Ventana resort.
 Perched on the top of a hill, opt for a table on the terrace (there are heaters and blankets if gets chilly) to enjoy inventive and high class dishes (four-course prix fixe from $80), fine wines and cocktails.

-Deetjen’s is famed for its hearty breakfasts – though dinner is available too, in one of the candlelit dining rooms.
-A country inn-style spot, with old school charm and a focus on locally-sourced, organic ingredients.
+Deetjen’s is famed for its hearty brunches – although dinner is fab too, in one of the candlelit dining rooms.
+A country inn-style spot, eclectically decorated and very much old school, with a focus on locally-sourced, organic ingredients.
 We went for dinner and loved it so much we returned for brunch in the morning…!
 (Dinner reservations recommended.)

 Point Lobos Natural Reserve

 Best for: Wildlife – sea lions, sea otters, pelicans and seals – and well-marked scenic walking trails.